 Applying Machine Learning Models to Ransomware Recovery

 An organization’s backup data is rich with information.
 This includes the content itself along with metadata such as path, size, ACL details, UIDs, GIDs, and other attributes.
-The Rubrik Zero Trust Data Management™ platform can then feed that information into a machine learning pipeline that forms intelligent insights that streamline the ransomware recovery decision-making process.
+The Rubrik Zero Trust Data Security™ platform can then feed that information into a machine learning pipeline that forms intelligent insights that streamline the ransomware recovery decision-making process.
 Let’s break down how Rubrik applies machine learning models to your data.

 At Rubrik, we refer to backups as snapshots.
 These snapshots are being taken via the on-premises Rubrik Cloud Data Management (CDM) platform.
 Once a snapshot is completed in CDM, a filesystem metadata diff (FMD) file is created.
 This FMD file contains a list of entries corresponding to files that have been created, deleted, or modified, and is essentially a log of the file changes that have taken place on the backup.
 Instead of running the computationally intensive machine learning pipeline locally in CDM, we upload the FMD files to Rubrik Polaris to be processed by the machine learning pipeline residing in the cloud.